PurelyApplied/roll_one_for_me/README.md

 * If fewer than the expected number of items exist in a table, you'll get a silly line of "(d1 -> 1:) Could not parse" instead of a meaningful error message.

-* Full parsing of inline tables is currently disabled, but it should still give you a roll to use.
-This might not be true in all cases.

 * A header of <n>d<k> will be parsed as 1d<k> for the time being.